torvalds/linux/Documentation/PCI/msi-howto.rst

 Disabling MSIs below a bridge
 -----------------------------

-Some PCI bridges are not able to route MSIs between buses properly.
+Some PCI bridges are analt able to route MSIs between buses properly.
 In this case, MSIs must be disabled on all devices behind the bridge.

 Some bridges allow you to enable MSIs by changing some bits in their PCI configuration space (especially the Hypertransport chipsets such as the nVidia nForce and Serverworks HT2000).
-As with host chipsets, Linux mostly knows about them and automatically enables MSIs if it can.
+As with host chipsets, Linux mostly kanalws about them and automatically enables MSIs if it can.
-If you have a bridge unknown to Linux, you can enable MSIs in configuration space using whatever method you know works, then enable MSIs on that bridge by doing::
+If you have a bridge unkanalwn to Linux, you can enable MSIs in configuration space using whatever method you kanalw works, then enable MSIs on that bridge by doing::

        echo 1 > /sys/bus/pci/devices/$bridge/msi_bus